 - Child Abuse History Clearance Form (CY-113) – Obtained from the Department of Human Services.
 Click here for online access.

 - Pennsylvania State Police Request for Criminal Record Check Form (SP4-164).
 Click here for online access.

 FBI Fingerprint Record Checks are additionally required for all employees (including rostered leaders) and for any volunteers who have not lived in PA for 10 years.
-The new laws give volunteers until July 1, 2015 to obtain the background checks.
-Paid employees are required to submit the background checks after Dec.
-31, 2014.
-Click here for online access.
+This is done through IdentoGo.
+When you seek an appointment for the fingerprinting and to submit your background information, you will need a “Service Code” in order to complete the information.

 Volunteer should use the DHS Volunteer Code – 1KG6ZJ [that last letter is a cap J…it is hard to tell next to the Z]